Adam-ZS/GoogleForms/README.md

 # GoogleForm Auto Filler

-This Python script automates the process of filling out and submitting a Google Form multiple times using the Selenium WebDriver with (( Firefox )).
+This Python script automates the process of filling out randome choices and submitting a Google Form multiple times using the Selenium WebDriver with (( Firefox )).
+Good For projects.

 It operates in headless mode (no visible browser window) for faster execution.
 No TEXT QUESTIONS, only mcq's, checkboxes, ratings, ect..
 Works with FIREFOX!

-The automation does the following -
-It loads the specified Google Form URL and waits for the form to be fully loaded.
-For each form question, it selects random answers (either radio buttons or checkboxes).
-If a grid (Rate) question is detected, it randomly selects an option from the grid.
-If any question is unanswered due to elements being stale or not interactable, the script retries those questions.
-Once all questions are answered, the script submits the form and moves on to the next submission.
-The process repeats for a specified number of submissions.
+# Features
+✔ Headless Mode – Runs without opening a browser for faster execution.
+✔ Random Answer Selection – Works with multiple-choice, checkboxes, and rating grids (⚠ No text-based answers).
+✔ Error Handling – Retries unanswered questions to prevent skipping.
+✔ Auto Form Submission – Clears cookies after each submission for fresh data.

 This script also ensures that it retries unanswered questions to avoid incomplete form submissions, handles element issues gracefully, and clears cookies after each submission for a clean slate on subsequent form submissions.